Global coronavirus death toll crosses 415,000

 "Parents have lost confidence in the government´s approach, millions of children will miss six months of schooling, and inequality will now go up," he said.

-The overwhelming majority of parents kept their children at home when schools reopened for younger pupils in England last week.
-“I personally think every day our children are not at school is a tragedy.
-It is obviously going to have an impact on their futures,” said finance minister Rishi Sunak.
+"I personally think every day our children are not at school is a tragedy.
+It is obviously going to have an impact on their futures," said finance minister Rishi Sunak.
+But "we can´t do it all in one go," Sunak added.
+"We have to take careful measures, deliberate steps, to do it."

+"More crucially, education isn´t just about learning for these kids.
+These kids are also missing out on social and psychological interaction," she said.